 How to Use the Data Transfer Tool

-This tool works on PC and Mac operating systems.
-Your computer will need access to wifi before and after the session logs are transferred, but wifi access is not a requirement while logs are being collected.
+This tool is available for both PC and Mac operating systems and while you will need access to Wi-Fi before and after the session logs are transferred, Wi-Fi access is NOT a requirement while logs are being collected.

-This guide will help you install, log in, and operate the tool.
+This guide will help you open, log in, and operate the tool.

-Note: The DTT is currently compatible with Quest VR devices, which must have developer mode turned on.
-Please disable wifi on headsets when using the DTT.
+Note: The DTT is currently compatible with Meta Quest VR devices, which must have developer mode turned on.
+Please disable Wi-Fi on headsets when using the DTT.

 1. Installation